 , Professor, Humphrey School of Public Affairs

-Julian Marshall, Assistant Professor, Civil, Environmental and Geo-Engineering
+Julian Marshall, Former Assistant Professor, Civil, Environmental and Geo-Engineering

 People spend significant time every day traveling in cars, on foot, by bicycle, or using public transit.
 Travel behavior directly influences individual health: walking and bicycling contribute to moderate physical activity, and different travel behaviors often come with varying well-being experiences.
 This research project aimed to develop a data-collection application that enables real-time tracking and reporting of the health-related impacts of travel behavior.
 Using the computing, communication, and sensing capabilities of smartphones, an Android phone application named UbiActive was developed to collect real-time travel-related physical activity and psychological well-being data from phone users.
 The application was tested on multiple Android phones, among which Nexus S and HTC Magic were found to produce comparable physical activity outputs with the commercially available accelerometer.
 The application was further tested in a three-week field study for its viability for real-time data collection and behavior intervention against unhealthy travel behavior.
 Twenty-three young adults were recruited and randomized into intervention and control groups.
 Both groups were asked to install UbiActive on their phones and